DoD-Platform-One/gitlab/chart/doc/index.md

 helm uninstall gitlab
 ```

-NOTE:
-With Helm v2, you need to use the command `helm delete --purge gitlab`.

 For the purposes of continuity, these charts have some Kubernetes objects that
 are not removed when performing `helm uninstall`.
 These are items we require you to
 _consciously_ remove them, as they affect re-deployment should you choose to.